-On today’s date in 1972, former Montreal Canadiens legend Maurice Richard was hired to coach the Québec Nordiques hockey team in the first season of the World Hockey Association (WHA).
+On today’s date in 1972, former Montréal Canadiens legend Maurice Richard was hired to coach the Québec Nordiques for the first season of the newly formed World Hockey Association (WHA).

-On July 20, 1972, Marius Fortier, one of the six founders of the Nordiques, offered Richard a job as the team’s head coach.
-Richard saw this as a chance to fulfill his dream of coaching hockey and accepted the position; however, after losing his first game 2-0 on the road against the Cleveland Crusaders, Richard handed in his resignation.
+Marius Fortier, one of the Nordiques’ six founders, offered Richard a job as the team’s head coach—a dream position for Richard, who quickly accepted the position; however, after losing his first game 2-0 on the road against the Cleveland Crusaders, Richard handed in his resignation.

-However, Fortier convinced him to stay for another game while he found a replacement, but Richard was unable to follow the tempo during his team’s second game – this one at home against the Alberta Oilers – and it was defenceman Jean-Claude Tremblay who managed the line changes and team strategy.
+Fortier convinced him to stay for another game while he found a replacement, but Richard was unable to follow the tempo during his team’s second game, this at home against the Alberta Oilers.
+Defenceman Jean-Claude Tremblay managed the line changes and team strategy.

 On Oct.
-14, 1972, La Presse reported during the game against Alberta, who were losing handily to the Nordiques after a “brilliant performance”, Richard was “nervous, shaking occasionally like a leaf.”
+14, 1972, La Presse reported that during the game against Alberta, which was losing to the Nordiques after a “brilliant performance,” Richard was “nervous, shaking occasionally like a leaf.”

-Richard finally quit on Oct.
-14 and was replaced by Maurice Filion.
+Richard quit that day and was replaced by Maurice Filion.